 CEDAW is monitored by the Committee on the Elimination of Discrimination against Women, a body made up of 23 experts on women's rights from around the world.

-The CEDAW Committee publishes a report following its examination of the State Report and any shadow reports, making recommendations for action.
+The CEDAW Committee publishes a report following its examination of the state report and any shadow reports, making recommendations for action.
 These are known as the ‘concluding observations’.
 The next set are expected in March 2019.

 - the Committee can also consider complaints from individual women or groups of women against states that have ratified the Optional Protocol (a human rights convention that the UK has ratified allowing people in the UK to take complaints of human rights violations to the CEDAW Committee)